Leonardo-Boss/suckless-site/surf.suckless.org/stylesheets/index.md

 	% mkdir -p $HOME/.surf/styles

-And add a file there containing:
+And add a `wikipedia.css` file there containing:

 	* {
 		font-weight: bold;